Romulus' Victory Over Acron: Influences

 It is not just from the ancient world that Ingres took his inspiration.
 Elements of the painting recall the work of Jacques-Louis David, Europe's leading painter at the turn of the century and Ingres' master with whom he studied for four years.
 Romulus' Victory Over Acron has several points of similarity with David's The Intervention of the Sabine Women of 1799.
 The figure of Ingres' slain Acron closely matches that of his master's dead Sabine.
 The shield, depicting the she-wolf and infant twins Romulus and Remus characteristic of the Roman foundation myth, is also the same save that Ingres omitted the inscription.
 The warrior to the extreme left of the Sabines, whose stance derives from the antique, finds a fairly confirming echo in Ingres' victorious Romulus.
 It has also been suggested that the pose of Romulus was inspired by a fragment of a Roman bas-relief after a work by Phidias, a classical Greek sculptor.

 Commissioning and history

-The painting—together with The Dream of Ossian—was commissioned by General Miollis in 1811 for Napoleon Bonaparte's residence, the Palazzo Monte Cavallo (now the Palazzo Quirinale) and was intended as decoration of the empress's second salon.
+The painting—together with The Dream of Ossian—was commissioned by General de Miollis in 1811 for Napoleon Bonaparte's residence, the Palazzo Monte Cavallo (now the Palazzo Quirinale) and was intended as decoration of the empress's second salon.
 In 1815 the Romulus was taken out of the Quirinale and brought to the Palazzo di San Giovanni in Laterano.
 In 1857 it was given by Pope Pius IX to Napoleon III who presented it to the Ecole des Beaux-Arts, where it was hung in the Amphithéatre d'Honneur, until 1969 when it was deposited at the Louvre.
 In January 2017 it returned to the Ecole des Beaux-arts for restoration before being re-installed in the newly restored Amphithéatre d'Honneur (May 2017).